hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hbar-allowance-approval.md

 1. Validate semantic correctness of the transaction.
 2. Grant approval to the spender for the allowance amount from the effective owner.

-The implementation can be found int the `CryptoApproveAllowanceHandler` class.
+The implementation can be found in the `CryptoApproveAllowanceHandler` class.

 ## Acceptance Tests